 AABB's donor hemovigilance efforts focus primarily on education, collaboration with other international organizations, and projects undertaken by the AABB Donor Hemovigilance Working Group.

-Please check the resource section to access the publication.
+Please check the resource section to access publications.

 The Severity Grading Tool for Donor Adverse Events was developed and validated by a sub-group of the AABB Donor Hemovigilance Working Group.
 Results of the formal validation study have been